pproj/tutter/README.md

 Tutter comes with a simple hacky e2e test suite written in Python.
 It basically just does a bunch of api requests towards Tutter to see if everything works correctly.
 If not the tests fail, and you might be able to figure out the reason.
-The test suite also connects to Tutter's Postgresql database in order to perform cleaning before and after the test runs.
+The test suite uses Tutter's debug endpoints to clean up the database between test runs.
+This operation requires a debug pin that is the same on the backend side.

 You may configure the e2e suite with the following envvars:

-- `PSQL_DSN`
-- `BASE_URL`
+- `DEBUG_PIN`: pin code used to access Tutter's debug endpoints, must be the same as configured on the server side.
+- `BASE_URL`: Base url for your tutter instance (without `/api`)

-To run the test suite, start an instance of Tutter with the postgresql db reachable from the computer you will run your test on.
+To run the test suite, start a SINGLE instance of Tutter (replicas above 1 is unsupported for testing).
 Then create a venv in the e2e directory, and install dependencies.
 Once that's done, you may start the `run.py` script which will perform the tests.
 If all tests passed, the script will exit with exitcode 0, if any of the tests failed, the script will exit with exitcode 1.

+If you only want to run specific tests, you may define the test name to `run.py` as an argument.
+You can specify any number of args you want, if no args specified, the full test suite will be run.

+Running the full test suite may take hours...